Trackers and real-time Reports¶

 Available actions are title and description update, or renderer deletion.

 Every renderer (either table or charts) can be displayed in your dashboard.
-To do it, select the link “add to my dashboard” or “add to project dashboard” in the “Options” menu.
+To do it, select the link “add to my dashboard” or “add to project dashboard”.

 Selecting an artifact from the list generated by a search operation will bring you to a screen with all the artifact details.
-Depending on the permissions you have on this tracker (see Field Permissions Management), the detailed view is made of text fields and menus that you can update with new values.
+Depending on the permissions you have on this tracker, the detailed view is made of text fields and menus that you can update with new values.
 If you are an anonymous user or a registered user who does not belong to the project team, most of the fields will likely appear as immutable text.
 By default, non-project members cannot edit any of the artifact fields.
 They can only submit a follow-up comment.

 The Artifact Update screen is divided in several parts: Header and Comments.

 The header zone is where you’ll find all the fields associated with an artifact.
-As shown on Header of Tracker Update screen (artifact fields), many of these fields are assigned a set of predefined values (Status, Category, Resolution) while some others have a number format (Effort) or a free text format (Summary).
+Many of these fields are assigned a set of predefined values (Status, Category, Resolution) while some others have a number format (Effort) or a free text format (Summary).
 For more clarity, the fields are grouped in field sets.
-The set of fields used in a given tracker, as well as the related set of predefined values and the field sets can be configured by project members who have administration permissions on this tracker. (see Tracker Administration for more details on the Tracker configuration).
+The set of fields used in a given tracker, as well as the related set of predefined values and the field sets can be configured by project members who have administration permissions on this tracker.

 Some fields have a particular behaviour and some explanations seem necessary.